arkangel-dev/catsync-library-resource-management-system/README.md

 # CatSync LRMS
 Just another dumb library software thingy made for college finals.
-Worst experience of my 2018.
+And since everyone will do something related to this, use this as a template.